 While TrueFire may sound more like a brand of antivirus software than the home for guitar tuition, it is actually one of the world’s leading sites for online guitar lessons and has been since it launched in 1991.

-Having been established for so long, TrueFire has amassed more than 33,000 lessons, 700 courses and a roster of hundreds of top-class guitar teachers.
+Having been established for so long, TrueFire has amassed more than 40,000 video lessons, 700 courses and a roster of hundreds of top-class guitar teachers.
 With this in mind, it’s little wonder why more than one million members use the site regularly.
-But is it all positive?
-Let’s take a closer look…

 Each lesson page offers a video player as the main page focus, with the lesson list on a righthand sidebar.
 Below this you will find supplemental material for the lesson, including a description of the lesson, a discussion area (for user comments) and some additional material, which may include a jam track and song tablature.

-However, often you will be learning via the modern SoundSlice player, which is an excellent player that features interactive music notation when appropriate.
+However, often you will be able to learn with the modern SoundSlice player.
+This is an excellent player with more flexible speed control and different visualization bars, as well as interactive music notation when appropriate.
 This means that, below the video itself, you will find the relevant tablature moving in time with the video playback.
 A very convenient feature that makes lessons engaging and easy to follow.

 The video recordings themselves differ in quality and style too, depending on how old they are.
-Most of the videos are filmed in high definition with multiple camera angles, although some of the older videos are relatively basic and lower quality in recording.
-It is a little odd as you never know what quality, player or angles to expect with each lesson, but this is the case with many tuition sites, especially those with a huge archive recorded over many years.
+Most of the videos are filmed in high definition with multiple camera angles.
+However, some of the older videos are relatively basic and lower quality in recording.

-TrueFire offers a lot for beginners although – like JamPlay – you are left to find your own starting point, wherever you feel that may be.
-For that reason, TrueFire just doesn’t feel as intuitive for beginners compared to something like GuitarTricks, with their streamlined Core Learning System.
+However, there is no set starting point.
+As with some other sites, you are left to forge your own pathway, starting wherever you feel most comfortable.
+For this reason, TrueFire just doesn’t feel as intuitive for beginners compared to something like GuitarTricks, with their streamlined Core Learning System.

 Already know the basics?
-You can skip the Learn Guitar 1 and go straight to Learn Guitar 2, which expands on the material in the first core course, with more chords, songs and techniques.
-Then you will be able to tackle some advanced material…
+You can skip the first section and go straight to ‘Learn Guitar 2’, which expands on the material in the first core course, with more chords, songs and techniques thrown your way.

 While there is enough for beginners to enjoy and progress with, TrueFire shines brightest when it comes to material for intermediate and advanced players – there are so many courses to get your teeth stuck into.